Stability conditions and the $A_2$ quiver: Autoequivalences and t-structures

+For this reason, the case $n=2$ is slightly special, and since our main result Theorem \ref{first} is already known (and is considerably easier to prove) in this case \cite{Th,Br}, in what follows we shall restrict to the case $n\geq 3$. \end{remark}

-The group of auto-equivalences of $\D_n$ acts on $\EG(\D_n)$ in the obvious way.
-An autoequivalence is called \emph{reachable} if it preserves the connected component $\EG^o(\D_n)$.
-We write $\Auts(\D_n)$ for the sub-quotient of the group of autoequivalences in $\D$ consisting of auto-equivalences which preserve the principal component, modulo those which act trivially on it.
-We will show that this agrees with the definition given in the introduction later (see Remark \ref{forw}(b)).
+A triangulated autoequivalence of $\D_n$ is called \emph{reachable} if its action on $\EG(\D_n)$ preserves the connected component $\EG^\circ(\D_n)$.
+An autoequivalence is called \emph{negligible} if it is reachable and acts by the identity on $\EG^\circ(\D_n)$.
+It is easy to see that an autoequivalence $\Phi\in \Aut(\D_n)$ is negligible precisely if $\Phi(S_1)\isom S_1$ and $\Phi(S_2)\isom S_2$.
+We write $\Auts(\D_n)$ for the subquotient of the group $\Aut(\D)$ consisting of reachable autoequivalences, modulo negligible autoequivalences.
+We will show that this agrees with the definition given in the Introduction later: see Section \ref{bking} and Prop. \ref{fundom}.

+In the case $n<\infty$ an important role will be played by spherical twist functors \cite{ST}.
+Recall that an object $S\in \D_n$ is called \emph{spherical} if

+Any such object defines an autoequivalence $\Tw_S\in\Aut(\D_n)$ called a \emph{spherical twist}.
+This has the property that for each object $E\in \D_n$ there is a triangle

+where the first arrow is the evaluation map.
+In particular, the distinguished objects $S_i\in \D_n$ are spherical, and hence define twist functors $\Tw_{S_i}\in \Aut(\D_n)$.

-\begin{lemma} Let $2\leq n<\infty$ and define the following auto-equivalences of $\D_n$:
+\begin{lemma} Take $2\leq n<\infty$, and define the following autoequivalences of $\D_n$:

 Then we have

 \end{lemma}